FCNL's lobbyists and executives can give interviews for comment or background on a range of peace, justice, and environmental issues.

 Amelia Kegan leads the domestic policy team's work in analyzing legislation, advocating on Capitol Hill, and developing legislative strategy.
 Prior to coming to FCNL, Amelia worked at a variety of other national non-profits in D.C. and Chicago, focusing on federal budget, tax, and low-income policy.

 Diane Randall is the Executive Secretary of the Friends Committee on National Legislation.
 Diane leads FCNL’s staff to effectively educate and lobby for the policies and legislative priorities established by FCNL’s General Committee.
 A lifelong advocate for peace and social justice, Diane is a fierce proponent for citizen engagement that advances policies and practices to create a better society for all.

-Emily Wirzba lobbies to achieve bipartisan recognition of climate change in Congress, alongside Jose Aguto.
-Emily works closely with FCNL's network across the country to organize constituents to lobby, write, and advocate for bipartisan environmental action in Congress.
+Emily Wirzba leads FCNL’s lobbying work to achieve bipartisan recognition of climate change and action in Congress.
+Emily meets with members of Congress and their staff to promote FCNL's environmental priorities.
+She also works closely with FCNL's network across the country to organize constituents to lobby, write, and advocate for bipartisan environmental action in Congress.
 She currently serves as co-chair of the Washington Interreligious Staff Community's Energy and Ecology Working Group.

 Hannah Graf Evans

 Hannah Graf Evans lobbies for compassionate immigration policies.
 Our immigration system should empower immigrants and the American communities to which they belong, lift up the voices of border communities, and ensure adequate protections for refugees, asylum-seekers and victims of trafficking.
-Hannah co-chairs the steering committee of the Interfaith Immigration Coalition, made up of over 45 faith-based organizations.
+Hannah served as co-chair of the Interfaith Immigration Coalition steering committee for three years and still plays an active role in pursuing shared policy priorities of the more than 50 faith-based member organizations.

 Associate Executive Secretary for Strategic Advocacy